arangodb/docs/3.10/programs-arangod-log.md

 This option is useful because the number of in-memory log messages is limited to the latest 2048 messages, and these slots are by default shared between informational, warning and error messages.

+## Structured logging

+<small>Introduced in: v3.10.0</small>

+`_admin/log/structured` structured parameters: `--log.structured-param`

+Log messages can be displayed together with some other useful parameters in a structued form.
+The parameters that can be displayed with the log messages are the name of the database, username and the url.
+The parameters can be set upon starting the server or during execution via HTTP request.
+When the parameters are given upon starting the surver with `--log.structured-param`, both providing only the parameter name and providing it with the `true` value are considered as setting the parameter to true.
+Hence, it will be displayed along with the log messages.
+The usage upon starting the server is, for example:
+`arangod --log.structured-param database=true
+--log.structured-param username`.
+If the parameter is set during execution with via HTTP request, it must be sent as an object.
+A parameter that was set upon server start can be unset by providing its name as a key and `false` as value.
+The usage is as in the example:
+`arango.PUT("/_admin/log/structured/", {"database": true, "url": false})`